Azure/Metrics-Advisor-for-Equipment.github.io/docs/11-API Overview.md

 ## **Models** (4 APIs)

+A Metrics Advisor for Equipment model is a machine learning model that learns the patterns of normal behavior (i.e., training dataset) and detects abnormal behavior that could be potential equipment failure (or maintenance events). _On the backend, we will divide your training dataset into train & test sets and return the training and validaiton loss scores for your reference._

 | HTTP Method | API Path | Description |
 | :----------- | :-------- | :----------- |
 | PUT | `/multivariate/models/{modelName}` | **Create** and train a model.|